310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/shinobu_1.md

 ---
-title: "WILDLAND – Shinobu Mini Talk: Undecided Menu"
+title: "WILDLAND – Shinobu Mini Talk: A Challenge to Draw a Manga"
 date: 2024/9/16 9:06:00
 categories:
 - [Enstars, Shinobu]